omarahm/notary/src/contracts/integrations/schema/README.md

 # Schema integration type
-A very versatile integration type where a set of prototypes with specific JSON schema can be defined on the installation level with a specific name, then contracts of this prototype can be defined and cross checked between producers & consumers.
+A very versatile integration type that allows you to define "prototypes" with a name and a JSON schema on the installation level, then you can define contracts in different projects that must fulfill the prototype schema and follows the same notary consumer/provider cross-checking.

 For example, to support validating contracts for tracking events in an organization this module can be used to define a prototype of name `trackingEvent` with a JSON schema in your config.yaml